 This book, written by an archaeologist, concerns the use of underglaze U. S. importers marks on Staffordshire pottery made during the American Antebellum Period (1820-1860).
 Over 100 such importers are listed in this directory, which geographically spans the entire country, from Massachusetts to California and from the Great Lakes to the Gulf Coast.
 More information.

-Seen here is a 6.5 child's plate with a molded daisy border in a series depicting each of the months along with the appropriate sign of the Zodiac.
+Shown here is a Spode plate in the Lange Lijsen pattern, ca. 1810-1833.
 Visit more information and other archived patterns to learn more about this pattern.

 Invitation to Participate